andiputra/BITThumbnailsView/README.md

 Future Improvements
 ---------------------
-Ability to edit and delete.
+Ability to edit and delete individual thumbnail.